Principal Financial Group: Eddie

 Eddie was the lead and central character in the marketing campaign of the Principal Financial Group from 2005 to 2015.
 Eddie's television and print ads often depicted him facing challenges and using the Principal Edge logo to solve his financial, business, and everyday life problems.
 Eddie retired in 2015 in preparation for the company's new logo that debuted in 2016.

 Naming rights

 Principal owns the naming rights to Principal Riverwalk, Principal Park and The Principal Charity Classic in Des Moines.

 Management

-On 20 August 2020, the company announced that Ken McCullum would become the new chief risk officer, following the retirement of Julia Lawler.
+On August 20, 2020, the company announced that Ken McCullum would become the new chief risk officer, following the retirement of Julia Lawler.

+In January 2025, Deanna Strable succeeded Dan Houston as the firm's President and CEO.
+Previously Strable had served as President and Chief Operating Officer.
+As part of the transition, Houston was named Executive Chair of the Board of Directors.